minjibir/task-management-service/README.md

 ### 1. Configure Credentials

 The application requires database credentials, which are managed using a `.env` file.
-This file is ignored by Git.

 Create the file: